- What does Simplilearn do?

 Pathrise is a full service organization that helps fellows with every component of the job search.
 Our mentors have years of experience on both sides of the hiring table.
 Fellows receive 1-on-1 guidance every step of the way and participate in workshops and personalized sessions that focus on technical and behavioral interviewing, as well as resume and LinkedIn optimization, portfolio building, negotiation, and more.

-Our program is flexible, with only 4 hours of group sessions and 1-on-1 sessions that can be scheduled as needed by fellows.
-The Pathrise income share agreement is 9% of their first year’s salary and we never require upfront payments or deposits.
+Our program is flexible, with only 2-4 hours of sessions and 1-on-1 sessions that can be scheduled as needed by fellows.
+The Pathrise income means that fellows don’t pay anything until they start working at a new job and we never require upfront payments or deposits.

 Pathrise is a career accelerator that helps people land their dream job in tech through 1-on-1 mentorship.
 If you are interested in optimizing your job search, join Pathrise.